HandsetDetection/php-apikit/readme.md

 ## Flexible Caching Options

-Version 4.1.* includes APC(u), Memcache and Memcached caching options.
+Version 4.1.* includes APC(u), Memcache, Memcached and Redis caching options.
 For backwards compatibility if no option is set in the config file then it defaults to APC.

 ### Using Memcache